RyoSogawa/react-resizable-layout/README.md

 ## Contribution

-Please feel free to open an issue or make a pull request.
+Feel free to open an issue or make a pull request.

 ## License
 Distributed under the MIT License.
 See [LICENSE](./LICENSE) for more information.